BroHammie/tle-validator/README.md

 TLEs suck, this helps them suck less.

-Can run straight regex with validateTLE() that returns a boolean or run with validateTLEWithMsg() to get indexes that are wrong with what component is effed up.
+Can run validateTLE() that returns a boolean or run with validateTLEWithMsg() to get indexes that are wrong with what component is effed up.

-Example result:
+Example `validateTLEWithMsg()` result:
 ```
 {
     isValid: false,